Date: July 6 · 2019

 Leong Ta Wah

-Leon graduated with a Diploma in Interior Design (PJCAD) in 1992.
-He has worked with Interior Design consultancy companies such as Axis Network, Richmond International and Bent Severin and Associates and Design Business.
+Leong Ta Wah is the Vice President of the Malaysian Institute of Interior Designer (MIID).
+Having graduated with a Diploma in Interior Design (PJCAD) in 1992, he has worked with top interior design consultant companies from all around the world such as Axis Network, Richmond International and Ben Severin and Associates and Design Business.

-He is experienced in various Interior Design projects such as The Sheraton Subang Jaya, The Sheraton Kuantan, Acmar Hotel and Suite, Guoman Resort, Omni Marco Polo Bangkok, Avillion Hotel and Resort etc. He also has expertise in space planning and budgetary planning for Interior Design projects.
+He has worked with various interior design projects such as The Sheraton Subang Jaya, The Sheraton Kuantan, Acmar Hotel and Suite, Guoman Resort, Omni Marco Polo Bangkok and more.